OliverEvans96/blog/emacs-gpg.md

-# Signing git commits from emacs
+# Signing git commits from emacs with magit and pinentry

 I've been using emacs for a while and been interested in `magit`, but I haven't been able create any commits due to GPG errors.